xzhnshng/Microservice-Flask-API/README.md

 - CI/CD:

   - Set workflow in GitHub Action
-    - do automatically code format, lint and test
+    - do automatically code format, lint, and test
     - based on "Makefile" and workflows-"main.yml"
   - IaC (Intrastructure as Code) used *AWS CodePipeline*
   - Deployed on *AWS Elastic BeansTalk*